Martin's Location, New Hampshire

 Martin's Location is a township in Coös County, New Hampshire, United States.
 As of the 2020 census, two people were reported as living in the location.
 It lies entirely within the White Mountain National Forest, and is the site of the Dolly Copp Campground.

 In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county which are not part of any town and have limited self-government (if any, as many are uninhabited).

 Geography

 The location straddles the Peabody River and New Hampshire Route 16 due east of Mount Madison, north of Green's Grant and bounded to the north by Gorham.

 According to the United States Census Bureau, the location has a total area of 9.7 km2, of which 0.08 sqkm, or 0.80%, are water.
 Via the north-flowing Peabody River, the location is part of the Androscoggin River watershed.
-The highest point is the southeast corner of the location, at 2600 ft above sea level.
+The highest point is the southeastern corner of the location, at 2600 ft above sea level.